Louisville Bankruptcy Attorney

 Planning Your Bankruptcy Exemptions

-Most of our bankruptcy clients keep all their property when they file for Chapter 7 bankruptcy in Kentucky.
-You must be honest and disclose any property you own or transfer.
+Most of our bankruptcy clients keep all their personal property when they file for Chapter 7 bankruptcy in Kentucky.
+You must be honest and disclose any property you own or transfer to use a federal exemption or the Kentucky exemptions.
+You cannot use your federal exemption or Kentucky exemptions if you don’t list the property or transfer it before you file bankruptcy.
 A debtor can keep a substantial amount of real or personal property by using your federal bankruptcy exemptions.
-Debtors use exemptions to exempt and keep property they own.
+Federal law on fraudulent transfers and preferential transfers will allow the Trustee to recover and sell it if you hide personal property by not listing it or transferring it for less than its value.

-Kentucky Exemptions Allow You to Keep Reasonable and Necessary Items
+Straightforward Kentucky Bankruptcy Exemptions Allow You to Keep Reasonable and Necessary Items

 How Do Exempt Properties in Chapter 13 Affect My Repayment Plan?

 The rule to remember in Chapter 13 is that a Chapter 13 must repay what a Chapter 7 bankruptcy case would repay.
-If the debtor would have lost a 100,000-dollar truck in Chapter 7, then a Chapter 13 must repay 100,000 dollars minus any exemptions and costs of a sale.
+If the bank failed to record its lien on a 100,000-dollar motor vehicle in Chapter 7, then the debtor must repay what the sale, minus any exemption and costs of a sale, would be.

-This rule looks at more than what the auto is worth.
+This rule looks at more than what the motor vehicle is worth.
 The federal law looks at what Chapter 7 would have repaid from a sale of the asset.
-If an auction keeps 10% from the sale, it lowers what a Chapter 13 must repay by 10%.
+If an auction keeps 10% from the sale, it lowers what a Debtor must repay by 10%.

-The Trustee also keeps a portion of the sales of small asset cases up to 25%.
+The Trustee also earns a commission in small asset cases up to 25%.
 After his fees are deducted, a Chapter 13 may only need to repay 65,000.
-The car in question will sell not for the retail value but the auction price, usually another 20 – 30% less than the NADA retail used car value.
+The motor vehicle car in question will sell not for the retail value but the auction liquidation value, usually another 20 – 30% less than the NADA retail used car value.

 Some people, unfortunately, get nervous when they file for bankruptcy in Kentucky under federal law.
 They have heard stories about people losing property by filing for bankruptcy in Kentucky.
-Sometimes debtors fail to list an asset because they don’t want to lose that asset.
+Sometimes, debtors fail to list an asset because they don’t want to lose that asset or to “include it in the bankruptcy.”
+But not listing any valuable asset guarantees you will lose it.

-However, if you hide and fail to list an asset, you don’t get to use any bankruptcy exemption to keep it.
+When you hide and fail to list an asset, you don’t get to use any bankruptcy exemption to keep it.
 The petition must first be accurate.
 The penalty for not being complete and truthful is often losing the property you might have saved if you listed the property and exempted it.
+You can sell the boat and buy 10,000 dollars of appliances and keep the appliances.
+However, the bankruptcy code and Kentucky law will not allow you and your bankruptcy lawyer to not list the property and the exemption.
+The bankruptcy trustee, whether you use Kentucky state law or federal law exemptions, will sell property that is not listed.

 Unknown Property

-Attorneys do a small check on the public records about your assets to make sure some assets are not missed.
-However, not all purchases leave a proper paper trail.
-If you gave a house to the wife, and it was recorded days before filing bankruptcy in Kentucky it can be missed.
-It may not yet be on the county computer records.
+Attorneys check public records about your assets to make sure some assets are not missed.
+However, not all purchases leave a paper trail.
+If you gave a house to the wife, and it was recorded days before filing for bankruptcy in Kentucky, it can be missed.
+It may not yet be in the county’s computer records.
 However, by the time of the 341 meeting, it will be found in the county court records.

-Ultimately it is the responsibility of the debtor to truthfully and accurately list his assets.
-Some people are not aware of items that are assets of the estate that the Trustee can claim.
-If someone dies within six months after your bankruptcy, the inheritance from that person is part of the property you have to exempt.
+Ultimately, it is the responsibility of the debtor to list his assets truthfully and accurately.
+Some people are unaware of assets of the estate the Trustee can claim.
+If someone dies within six months after your bankruptcy, the inheritance from that person is part of the property you must exempt.

 If you purchase a lottery ticket that you didn’t know was a winning ticket when you filed, it is an asset.
-Tax refunds which you worked part of that year have a partial interest owed to the Trustee unless you exempt it.
+Tax refunds for which you worked part of that year have a partial interest owed to the Trustee unless you exempt it.
+Indiana especially goes after these “intangible assets”.

-The bankruptcy exemption only covers about 400 dollars of the bank accounts and tax refunds in Indiana.
-Planning your state and federal exemptions allows you to spend that refund before you file, so it is not an asset for the Trustee.
-You don’t have to give away property normally to the Trustee.
+The Indiana state exemptions only covers about 400 dollars of bank accounts and tax refunds in Indiana.
+Planning your state and federal exemptions often allows you to spend that refund before you file, so it is not an asset for the Trustee.
+You usually don’t have to give away property to a Chapter 7 Trustee.

 Some Assets Don’t Need an Exemption.

-An asset may be valuable to you but until it has value the trustee can sell it has no value to the estate.
+An asset may be valuable to you, but to a trustee, it must have value for the estate.
 If your business is a painting company and your only income comes from your labor, the company has no value unless it has assets like a truck or ladders.

 You may own part of a partnership or corporation.
 But the stock in that corporation is the only asset you own.
-The Trustee cannot usually sell off the corporation to pay your debts unless you are the sole owner of that corporation.
-Partnerships and stock normally have no value until they sell.
+The Trustee cannot usually sell off the corporation to pay your debts unless you are the corporation’s sole owner.
+Partnerships and stocks typically have no value until they sell.

 Most well-drafted corporations and partnerships place the corporation outside the reach of a trustee or creditor.
 Business partners don’t want the business to be forced into a sale because of the creditors of one of the owners.
-Well drafted incorporation agreements will not allow the sale.
+Well-drafted incorporation agreements will not allow the sale of part of the business.

 Business Bankruptcy and Exemptions

 Only people can use a bankruptcy exemption.
-Businesses can use the exemptions.
-When a company files for bankruptcy, the assets are typically sold for the benefit of the creditors, especially in Chapter 7.
-Sometimes a business or the business owner can restructure and eliminate unprofitable contracts or divisions by filing a Chapter 7 or 11.
+Businesses cannot use the exemptions.
+When a company files for bankruptcy, the assets are typically sold for the benefit of the creditors, especially in a Chapter 7 bankruptcy.
+Sometimes, a business can restructure and eliminate unprofitable contracts or divisions by filing a Chapter 11.
+However, over 90% of the companies that file Chapter 11 are converted by the Trustee into Chapter 7 and then liquidated.

+Chapter 11 cases pay hefty attorney fees.
+Often, the attorney forgets to educate his client about this high failure rate of Chapter 11.
 By restructuring the business in Chapter 11, the corporation can become profitable.
-But the company can not claim an exemption to keep the property.
+However, the company can not claim an exemption to keep the property.
 Instead, the business negotiates with its secured creditors for better terms.

-The State of Kentucky and Federal Exemptions and Amounts
+Kentucky Bankruptcy Exemptions the Federal Exemptions and Amounts

 The following information in the table is for 2022.
 Please note that the amounts increase in April of each year.
 Also, note that Indiana has much smaller state exemptions.